zgramstad/ChatApp/README.md

 An `IMessage` is what is sent inside a `DataPacket`.
 Processing messages is via the visitor design pattern.
 A message is the host defined as having a `type`, `data` (what to display), a `name` (the display name of the sender) and a `process()` method (how to display it).

 `receiveMessage()` has various message types it can handle.
-If the message is of known type, then the system uses its own protocol to dispaly it.
-However, if a message is received that contains a type unknown to the user, `receiveMessage()` calls the `process()` method on the message.
+If the message is of known type, then the system uses its own protocol to display it.
+However, if a message is received that contains a type unknown to the system, `receiveMessage()` calls the message's own `process()` method.

 # FAQs